Get answers to the most commonly asked questions...

 Because of the length and remoteness of the ride, we are NOT able to pick up clothing for you.
 What you bring with you will have to be carried all the way through the ride.

 We are limited by the National Park to 800 riders.
 Demand for tickets greatly exceeds available supply, so we select riders by lottery.
 Pre-registration is from our website at http://www.redmondcyclingclub.org/RAMROD/RAMROD_registration.html.
-It opens on March 1st and closes on March 31st.
-Within a few days, the results of the lottery are announced by email.
-Those selected are given the opportunity to complete their registration.
+Lottery Registration is open during March (check the website for specific dates each year).
+In early April, the results of the lottery are announced by email.
 Those not selected are placed on a waiting list in the order of their lottery selection.
-Wait-list registrants are given the opportunity to register when those selected in the lottery either fail to complete their registration or drop out.
+Wait List registrants are given the opportunity to register as those selected in the lottery drop out creating openings.

-Final Registration will close two weeks before the ride.
+Final Registration will close ten days before the ride.

-For single bikes, $5 non-refundable deposit to enter the lottery.
-The deposit will be applied to the total of $90 if you are selected from the lottery or moved from the wait list.
+Each rider pays a non-refundable deposit to enter the lottery.
+This deposit will be applied to the total cost of the RAMROD registration if you are selected from the lottery or moved from the wait list.

 Two things about the weighted lottery: